kubernetes/minikube/site/content/en/docs/Contributing/releasing.en.md

 This step uses the git tag to publish new binaries to GCS and create a github release:

-* navigate to the minikube "Release" jenkins job
+* Navigate to the minikube "Release" jenkins job
 * Ensure that you are logged in (top right)
 * Click "▶️ Build with Parameters" (left)
 * `VERSION_MAJOR`, `VERSION_MINOR`, and `VERSION_BUILD` should reflect the values in your Makefile